mehmet-engineer/mehmet-engineer/README.md

 <strong>Linux User, Computer Vision Enthusiast, AI Researcher</strong>
 </p>

-After successfully completing the Technical English education at the College of Foreign Languages, I graduated from Sakarya University of Applied Sciences, Faculty of Technology, Department of Mechatronics Engineering with a GPA of 3.2.
-I worked as a project manager at the SAU Robotics Association.
+As a robotics software engineer, with 5 years of experience, I specialize in computer science, robotics, software solutions, data analysis, and technical writing.
+My expertise spans various programming languages, office tools, allowing me to deliver innovative solutions.
 I succeeded in various competitions such as Teknofest Unmanned Aerial Vehicles finalist, Digital Technologies in Industry team captain, Artificial Intelligence Competition Turkey 6th place and best presentation award.
 The robotic system I developed was supported by TUBITAK.
 I realized my graduation thesis on AI supported ROS-based robotic arm with autonomous grasping ability.
 I gave lectures as an instructor on Udemy.
 I am working as a Robotic Software Engineer in a robot technologies company in the research and development department.

+I am an advanced Python and C++ developer, Robotics expert, Control Software engineer, Linux user, Computer Vision enthusiast and Artificial Intelligence researcher.

 I am interested in Robotics and Autonomous Systems such as Cobots, Manipulators, AGVs, Mobile Robots, and Rovers.
-Also, I have experience with Artificial Intelligence algorithms such as Machine Learning, Deep Learning and Computer Vision.
-In my scientific background, I am qualified in Kinematics, Dynamics, Linear Algebra, Control Theory, Probability, Sensor Fusion, Kalman Filters, Statistics, Data Science, Genetic Algorithms and Image Processing.
+Also, I have experience with Artificial Intelligence algorithms such as Machine Learning, Deep Learning, Reinforcement Learning and Computer Vision.
+In my scientific background, I am qualified in Kinematics, Dynamics, Linear Algebra, Control Theory, Probability, Sensor Fusion, Kalman Filters, Statistics, Data Science, Optimization, Genetic Algorithms and Image Processing.

 ---
 ### Languages